 When a nuclear bomb explodes, the sudden input of energy into its surroundings is vast.
-At first, the weapons (called atomic or A-bombs) used fission, the splitting of nuclei of heavy into lighter ones.
+At first, the weapons (called atomic or A-bombs) used fission, the splitting of nuclei of heavy atoms into lighter ones.
 This releases a lot of energy, far more than conventional (chemical-based) weapons; early fission weapons detonated with a yield equivalent to a few tens of thousands of tons of TNT.

 But later, thermonuclear weapons were developed, ones that use a lower yield fission bomb to fuse hydrogen atoms together (which is why these were called hydrogen or H-bombs).
 Thermonuclear weapons can explode with a yield of tens of millions of tons of TNT.